orgctl: Environment Bootstrapping

 Implementation Status

 Section titled “Implementation Status”orgctl is designed but not yet built.
 The specification is complete (see the full RFP in the OrgLoop repository).
-Implementation begins after OrgLoop’s module system stabilizes the manifest schema.
+Implementation begins after OrgLoop’s connector setup metadata schema stabilizes.

 Planned Phases

 Section titled “Planned Phases”orgctl check— Pre-flight only.
-Reads manifest, checks environment, reports what is needed.
+Reads project config and connector setup metadata, checks environment, reports what is needed.
 No installation, no credential brokering.
-Validates that the manifest schema works.orgctl credentials— Credential brokering.
+Validates that the schema works.orgctl credentials— Credential brokering.
 Prompt-based collection with validation,.envfile generation, OAuth flows for connectors that support them.orgctl services— Service installation.
 Homebrew/apt/Docker support.
 Health check polling.
 Detect-before-install.orgctl bootstrap— The full flow.
 Compose phases 1-3 with OrgLoop CLI invocation.

 Platform Support